-The bond beam is a horizontal structural element, normally found as an embedded a part of a masonry wall assembly.
+The bond beam is a horizontal structural element, usually found as an embedded part of a masonry wall assembly.
+The bond beam serves to impart horizontal strength to a wall where it cannot be hung from the floor or roof structure.

 Here we will learn about bond beam, types of bond beams & how does bond beam work?